Mark Scott – Chair

 As a film producer, Jo’s debut film, Lucky Miles (2007) was nominated for Best Film at Australia’s AFI and IF Awards, and won awards around the world.
 Her most recent film, the internationally award-winning Girl Asleep (2016) was also nominated for Best Film at the AACTA awards and has screened in cinemas and at Festivals worldwide, most notably at the Berlin International Film Festival.

 As an independent producer, Jo has produced work for a diverse range of presenters through her company, Soft Tread Enterprises.
 After a sell-out premiere season at the 2014 Sydney Festival, her acclaimed magic show, Band of Magicians, toured widely and included a season at the Tropicana in Las Vegas in November 2016.

-Jo is the Chair of Force Majeure, one of Australia’s most celebrated dance theatre companies, and sits on the Board of the City Recital Hall.
+Jo is the Chair of Force Majeure, one of Australia’s most celebrated dance theatre companies, and was a founding Director of the Board of City Recital Hall.

 Amelia Lester is the editor of Good Weekend magazine, which appears in the Saturday editions of the Sydney Morning Herald and Age newspapers.
 She spent nine years at The New Yorker magazine, including as managing editor and executive online editor.
 Amelia is a graduate of Harvard University.

 Lena Nahlous is the Executive Director of Diversity Arts Australia, and has managed arts, screen and digital media initiatives that have engaged thousands of people, particularly women, refugees, migrants and young people.

 Lena was Executive Director of Information and Cultural Exchange for 12 years, where she grew the organisation more than ten-fold.
 She established Switch Digital Arts Centre, Artfiles — employment and engagement program for Western Sydney artists, the Digitales Australia initiative, and co-founded the Arab Film Festival.